Mickey Guyton

 In 2015, Capitol released her debut single, titled "Better Than You Left Me".
-The song reached number 34 on the US Country Airplay chart and helped her receive a nomination from the Academy of Country Music Awards.
+The song reached number 34 on the US Country Airplay chart and earned her a nomination from the Academy of Country Music Awards.
 The same year, her second self-titled EP was released.
-In 2020, Guyton released the single "Black Like Me", which speaks to her experiences as a Black woman, particularly a Black woman in country music.
-It was released in the wake of the George Floyd protests and the Black Lives Matter movement.
+In 2020, in the wake of the George Floyd protests and the Black Lives Matter movement, Guyton released the single "Black Like Me", which speaks to her experiences as a Black woman in country music.
 The song helped further elevate Guyton's career and resulted in her first ever nomination at the Grammy Awards, becoming the first Black woman to ever be nominated in the Best Country Solo Performance category.
 Later that year, her third extended play Bridges was released.
 She then collaborated with Dean Brody on the song "Boys" which made her the first Black woman to achieve a number one hit on the Canada Country chart.
 Her debut album Remember Her Name followed in 2021.
-Guyton's music is defined by country, pop, and R&B influences.

 Early life

-Guyton was born in Arlington, Texas, the second oldest of four children born to Phyllis Ann Roddy and Michael Eugene Guyton.
+Guyton was born in Arlington, Texas, the second oldest of four children.
 Her family moved throughout the state during her childhood, due to her father's job as an engineer.
 She was initially enrolled in a local public school, but faced racial discrimination from other families in the neighborhood and was subsequently moved to a private school.
 Despite this change, Guyton continued to experience racism, stating in a 2020 interview with NPR that her best friends' parents would often refer to her with racial slurs.

 Guyton also began singing as a child and developed an interest in music around five years old.
-She often performed in church choirs, notably at the Mount Olive Baptist Church in Arlington.
+She often performed in church choirs, notably at Mount Olive Baptist Church in Arlington.
 She was inspired to begin a singing career after she saw LeAnn Rimes sing "The Star-Spangled Banner" at the start of a Texas Rangers game.
 She moved to Los Angeles, California after graduating high school to pursue country music professionally while attending Santa Monica College.
 She studied business and also worked several minimum wage jobs to support herself.
 Several of the jobs included work as a background vocalist, including an appearance singing in Nick Cannon's film Underclassman.
-Additionally, she sang on demonstration records and auditioned for American Idol.
-Guyton's American Idol audition was cut just before the live shows for the top 24, and she appeared only briefly on television during her final singing performance of the audition rounds.
+Additionally, she sang on demonstration records and auditioned for the seventh season of American Idol.
+Guyton's American Idol run ended just before the live shows for the top 24, and she appeared only briefly on television during her final singing performance of the audition rounds.